What Other Parents Are Reading

 When you review the growth chart with the doctor, make sure to compare your baby's growth with his or her own growth pattern, not with the growth of other babies.
 As long as your baby's growth is steady, there is probably no reason to worry.

 - Is your baby on the move?
-Crawling, cruising, and walking all burn lots of calories, so weight gain might not be as great with this new mobility.
+Crawling will burn calories, so weight gain might not be as great with this new mobility.

 What About the Chubby Baby?